-Spring is the time where colors and life come alive.
+Spring is the where colors and life come alive.
 In more ways than one.
-Plants begin to blossom, birds come out to sing, cool breeze hits our faces and the sweet aroma of spring air tickles our senses.
+Plants begin to blossom, birds come out to sing, cool breeze hits our faces and the sweet aroma of air tickles our senses.
 We may have been dreaming for that vacation to somewhere beautiful or perhaps you have been planning to propose to someone special?
 Maybe a beautiful day with your family playing outside while you BBQ or a day at the park?
-This is the best time to live, be joyful, treasure the moment and embrace the good times.
-Photography captures the people you love most and allows you to treasure experiences and memories for eternity.
+This is the best time to live, be joyful, treasure the moment, and embrace the good times.
+Photography captures the people you love most and allows you to cherish experiences and memories for eternity.

-- Test different angles to determine your best area of focus with accents that highlight the topic
+Test different angles to determine your best area of focus with accents that highlight the topic.

 *In the photo above, you can see the creativity the photo brings by capturing the activity of picking flowers with beautiful aesthetics of the spring day, frolicking in the lovely environment with a free loving spirit, not a worry in the world.

 This is the that offers some of the best visual settings you will have all year.
 Let us look at some of the most popular we look forward to every year and highlight some tips to enhance and capture the moment as you envision it.

 It’s important to have fun and enjoy the process of preparing when it comes to family.
 It is easy to let coordinating everyone stress you out.
 I always believe lifestyle photos of family work best because it captures the true character, individuality, and essence of who we are (never say cheese, lol).
 Adding an activity like dancing (as you can see in the photo above) helps bring lifestyle to your photograph and helps relax things for a more natural pose.
 You can take as many photos as you like.
 Have fun with different poses!

 Setting should be simpler in tone.
 Patterns should be simpler or continual with colors that flow.
 The background should not be dominant.
 This sets the mood.
 (Try capturing different lighting by testing angles and lens focusing)